Fatal dog attacks: 2018 study: Journal of Veterinary Behavior

+Spain identifies three categories of potentially dangerous dogs, which all have restrictions placed upon ownership.
+Those include specific breeds, dogs with specific appearances and dogs who have behaved dangerously in the past.

+United States of America

 2013 study: Journal of the American Veterinary Medical Association

 The most recent study of the epidemiology of fatal dog bites in the United States was published in the Journal of the American Veterinary Medical Association (AVMA) in 2013.
 While earlier studies were based on television and newspaper reports, this was the first study to be based on law-enforcement reports, animal control reports, and investigator statements.
 It identified preventable factors in the fatal incidents.
 They found that the most common contributing factors were: absence of an able-bodied person to intervene, no familiar relationship of victims with dogs, owner failure to neuter dogs, compromised ability of victims to interact appropriately with dogs (e.g. mental disabilities), dogs kept isolated from regular positive human interactions versus family dogs (e.g. dogs kept chained in backyards), owners' prior mismanagement of dogs, and owners' history of abuse or neglect of dogs.
 Furthermore, they found that in 80% of the incidents, 4 or more of the above factors co-occurred.